alexnathanson/solar-protocol/docs/developing.md

 Helpful scripts for developing are in the dev/ folder.

+If this is the first time you are using containers, we recommend installing [Podman Desktop](https://podman-desktop.io) to see whats going on.

 ## Quick Start

     ./solar-protocol install # asks to install podman, podman-compose, and necessary dependencies